mathjax/MathJax-docs/upgrading/earler/upgrade.rst

 You may be able to switch to using the MathJax CDN (see above) rather than hosting your own copy of MathJax, and avoid the problem of updates all together.
-If you must install your own copy, however, you should follow the instructions at :ref:`Installing and Testing MathJax <installation>`, using either ``git`` or ``svn`` as described to obtain your copy from GitHub.
+If you must install your own copy, however, you should follow the instructions at `Installing and Testing MathJax`, using either ``git`` or ``svn`` as described to obtain your copy from GitHub.
 This will allow you to keep your copy of MathJax up to date as development continues.